Skip to main content

 Security

-How it works: You create a 1Password login secured with SSO and multi-factor authentication that will be used to store all of your login credentials.
+How it works: Create a 1Password login secured with SSO and multi-factor authentication that will be used to store all of your login credentials.

 1Password employs a 'zero-knowledge' model: all sensitive data is encrypted locally at your device with a key that is never transmitted to the host (1Password).
 As such, even under government subpoena, 1Password could ever only turn over an encrypted blob with no key.
 This serves to protect your data from internal and external threats alike.

 Any business account that you use in the workplace can and should be stored in your 1Password Business Account.
-We recommend that you do not store any personal information in the Business Account, but rather in a separate, personal 1Password account which you can link to your Business Account for convenience while still preserving your privacy.
+We recommend that you do not store any personal information in the Business Account, but rather in a separate, personal or family 1Password account which you can link to your Business Account for convenience while still preserving your privacy.
+See the family account details.

 Resources